mattm8600/NSSSIP2023/docs/quickstart_guide.md

 # Quick Start Guide
 This guide will show you how to get the drone placement and replacement up and running.
-See [placement architecture] and [computer vision] guides for more detailed looks at the individual systems (and how to run them individually)
+See [system_architecture](https://github.com/mattm8600/NSSSIP2023/blob/main/docs/system_architecture.md) and [computer vision](https://github.com/mattm8600/NSSSIP2023/blob/main/docs/vision_docs.md) guides for more detailed looks at the individual systems (and how to run them individually)

 ## Physical Setup
 1. Setup a 5Ghz router and connect your ground station and the drone to it